-Mentoring interns assist the mentor staff at Wheatstone conferences.
+Mentor interns assist the mentor staff at Wheatstone summer camps.

 Interns are assigned to work with one or several mentors, acting in whatever support capacity is asked of them: as an observer, a participant, a reinforcement, a problem solver, and so forth.